Detecting $\beta$ elements in iterated algebraic K-theory: Introduction

-from algebraic K-theory to \'etale algebraic K-theory is an isomorphism for $n$ sufficiently large where $A$ is a nice regular ring with $\ell$ invertible in $A$ and $\ell$ is an odd prime \cite{MR0422392,MR0406981}.
-Since algebraic K-theory satisfies Nisnevich descent and \'etale algebraic K-theory satisfies \'etale descent, the question can be translated into the question of whether the map from motivic cohomology to \'etale cohomology is an isomorphism in a range.
-In this way, the conjecture was resolved by M. Rost and V. Voevodsky as a consequence of their proof of the Bloch-Kato conjecture\footnotemark.
+from algebraic K-theory to \'etale K-theory is an isomorphism for $n$ sufficiently large for suitable rings $A$ when $p>2$ is a prime.
+Here by suitable ring $A$, we mean that $A$ is a regular Noetherian commutative ring with $A=A[p^{-1}]$, which is finitely generated as a $\mathbb{Z}$-algebra \cite[\S 9 p.175]{MR0406981}.
+Since algebraic K-theory satisfies Nisnevich descent and \'etale K-theory satisfies \'etale descent, the question can be translated into the question of whether the map from motivic cohomology to \'etale cohomology is an isomorphism in a range.
+In this way, the conjecture was resolved by work of M. Rost and V. Voevodsky \cite{Voe11} as a consequence of their proof of the Bloch--Kato conjecture (see \cite{BKbook} for a complete proof and \cite[Historical Remark 4.4]{Kbook} for further discussion).